realitytracing/Reality-Tracing-WIP/human-foundations/local-ends.md

 A local end can be the drive to explore, to experiment, to risk disorientation, or to encounter the unknown.

 What makes such ends *local* is not their content, but that they are:
-- Energetically bounded
+- Capacity-bounded
 - Lived through a finite mind
 - Pursued without requiring total resolution of reality

 Exploration does not contradict local ends.
 It **is one**.

 ---